stuurpropje/project-newsarticles/README.md

 4. Topic modeling steps
     - Run the vectorizer.py module.
-        > Warning: Unlike lemmatization.py, this module does **not** support intermittent execution.
-Ensure the module can fully complete its work before running it.
+        > <p class="warning"> Warning: Unlike lemmatization.py, this module does **not** support intermittent execution.
+Ensure the module can fully complete its work before running it. </p>

         > Note: This module has a runtime around 1/4th the runtime requirement of lemmatization.py.